 What Are Termination and Polyadenylation?

-The role of the terminator, which is a sequence-based element, is to define the end of a transcriptional unit (such as a gene) and initiate the process of releasing the newly synthesized RNA from the transcription machinery.
+The role of the terminator, a sequence-based element, is to define the end of a transcriptional unit (such as a gene) and initiate the process of releasing the newly synthesized RNA from the transcription machinery.
 Terminators are found downstream of the gene to be transcribed, and typically occur directly after any 3’ regulatory elements, such as the polyadenylation or poly(A) signal.
 While many studies focus on promoter strength as a determinant of gene expression levels, the terminator also plays an important role in RNA processing and contributes to variability in RNA half-life, and ultimately gene-expression.

 Prokaryotic termination mechanisms fall under two general categories: rho-dependent and rho-independent.
 Rho factor is a helicase which assists RNA polymerase in the termination of the transcript.
 Rho-dependent terminators are not usually employed in plasmid-based expression systems, so these will not be detailed here, but additional references are provided at the end.

 Nearly all common bacterial expression plasmids use Rho-independent terminators, which include naturally occurring terminators, such as T7 and rrnB, as well as engineered high-efficiency terminators such as T0.
-Rho-independent termination is also known as intrinsic termination, and relies on the formation of a GC-rich hairpin in the RNA transcript followed by a weakly bound poly-uracil tract as shown in the figure to the right.
+Rho-independent termination is also known as intrinsic termination, and it relies on the formation of a GC-rich hairpin in the RNA transcript followed by a weakly bound poly-uracil tract as shown in the figure to the right.
 The tertiary structure of the hairpin-DNA complex is thought to destabilize the transcription complex, initiating cleavage of the transcript.

 No terminator is 100% efficient at halting transcription of the template and initiating the desired cleavage event, although some engineered terminators come close (>95%).
 For most purposes, however, any common terminator will suffice.
 Many commercial expression vectors use double terminators to reduce unwanted translation of downstream elements.
 A high affinity terminator may be desired for multi-cistronic constructs where high termination efficiency is necessary to minimize transcriptional read-through.
 Chris Voigt’s lab has characterized a set of prokaryotic terminators and deposited several with Addgene (1).

 Although mostly thought of as a eukaryotic-specific process, prokaryotes also add poly(A) tails to certain RNAs.
 Unlike the eukaryotic mechanism which requires a consensus sequence for the addition of a poly(A) tail, the addition of a poly(A) tail on a prokaryotic transcript is non-specific and can be added to any accessible 3' end.
 The presence of the poly(A) tail targets the RNA to the degradosome, which contains enzymes that cut RNA not protected by secondary structure.
-Because it lacks specificity, it is thought that poly(A)s are used to control the cellular concentration of regulatory RNAs and may additionally act as a quality control mechanism to rid the cell of mis-folded RNAs.
+It is thought that poly(A)s are used to control the cellular concentration of regulatory RNAs and may additionally act as a quality control mechanism to rid the cell of mis-folded RNAs.

 Eukaryotic Termination and Polyadenylation